 Step Up Step Down Bunbury is designed to provide a homelike environment where you can stay for up to 30 days, following an experience with mental distress, to access the additional supports you need on your journey to recovery.

 If you have both an intellectual disability and are experiencing mental ill health, our Subiaco service can work with you towards recovery.

 Richmond Wellbeing Queens Park service offers long term recovery based support for individuals aged 18-65.
-Partnering with Nulsen Disability services, Staff offer 24 hour support and assistance to work alongside individuals in all aspects of their health & well-being.
-In an eight bed facility, Queens Park service offers highly individualised and group support to develop the life of your choosing.
-For all enquirers, please call intake department on 9350 8800.
+Staff provide 24-hour support and assistance to work alongside individuals in all aspects of their health & well-being.
+A ten-bed facility, Queens Park service offers highly individualised and group support to develop the life of your choosing.
+Please contact our intake department on 9350 8800 with any enquiries.